-All students who request disability accommodations and services must participate in an evaluative intake process with the Office of Accommodative Services (OAS) to support those requests.
-The Office of Accommodative Services recognizes the student’s right to determine who receives disability-related information and the right to confidentiality of this information.
+All students who request disability accommodations and services must participate in an evaluative intake process with the Office of AccessABILITY Services (OAS) to support those requests.
+The Office of AccessABILITY Services recognizes the student’s right to determine who receives disability-related information and the right to confidentiality of this information.

 - A court order

 - Your written permission

 - Within the Office of AccessABILITY Services for a legitimate educational reason

 In accordance with Clarkson University policy and FERPA and regulations, Office of AccessABILITY Services files are destroyed five years after graduation or date of last attendance.